 We may also use pixel tags (which are also known as web beacons and clear GIFs) on our Sites to track the actions of users on our Sites.
 Unlike cookies, which are stored on the hard drive of your computer or mobile device by a website, pixel tags are embedded invisibly on webpages.
 Pixel tags measure the success of our marketing campaigns and compile statistics about usage of the Site, so that we can manage our content more effectively.

-Most browsers let you remove or reject cookies.
+In addition to the choices on cookies you can make on our module, browsers let you remove or reject cookies.
 To do this, follow the instructions in your browser settings.
 Many browsers accept cookies by default until you change your settings.
 Please refer to http://www.allaboutcookies.org/manage-cookies/index.html for information on commonly used browsers.
 Please note that if you set your browser to disable cookies, the Sites may not work properly.